ehcache/ehcache3-samples/fullstack/README.md

     npm install -g gulp

+We use [Bower](https://bower.io/) as the UI components dependency manager.
+Install the Bower command-line tool globally with:

+    npm install -g bower

 ## Development

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./mvnw
+    bower install
     gulp

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by